Back to Library

 90

-Penalises acts done to cause miscarriage that result in the death of the woman.
+Punishes acts done with the intent to cause miscarriage if they result in the death of the woman, with enhanced punishment if done without her consent.

 91